jessegrosjean/birch-outline/doc/getting-started.md

 > outline.serialize() # Serialize outline back to string
 ```

-## On a Webpage
+## Webpage

-Include the script `birch-outline/min/birchoutline.js` for webpages.
-This example builds a nested `UL` from an Outline:
+Use `birch-outline/min/birchoutline.js` for webpages.
+This example builds a nested `UL` from a TaskPaper outline:

 ```html